Laura Marshak Ph.D and Fran Prezant M.Ed., CCC-SLP

 About Fran Prezant

-Fran Pollock Prezant, M.Ed., CCC-SLP is a disability consultant, speaker and author currently teaching in the Department of Communication Disorders at Southern Connecticut State University and formerly at Montclair State University in New Jersey.
+Fran Pollock Prezant, M.Ed., CCC-SLP is a disability consultant, speaker and author currently teaching i Department of Communication Disorders at Sacred Heart University and formerly at Montclair State University in New Jersey.
 She was Director of Research and Evaluation and a senior VP at the National Center for Disability Services in New York, as well as faculty and former Director of the Parent Information Project at Indiana University of Pennsylvania.
 Trained as a speech and language pathologist, she also has expertise as a parent trainer, program director, university instructor, researcher, grant writer/administrator, and author in the disability arena.
 In addition, she has research interests in disability representation in children's books and films.
 She is an advisory member of New York based ReelAbilities, the largest disability film festival in North America.

 To download Fran's CV, click on the paperclip to the right.